onewelcome/identity-cloud-documentation/docs/dabp/guides/person-report.md

 The report can be fetched via an API call.
 The details can also be returned as JWT claim (OIDC) and as SAML attribute.

+## Person Report and Permissions
+Permissions are not included in the Person Report.
+This is because permissions only should be used for authorizations of users to DABP itself.

+However, a special policy, `role_superuser`, is returned for groups for where he got any groups.

 ## Get Person Report via API
 In this guide, we will assume the DABP is available under `https://dabp.onegini.com` url.
 The API requires authentication using OIDC.
 Make sure you add a valid access token to the request header.